 • To Reheat.
 Rewarm Hamburger Helper in a Dutch oven on the stovetop over medium-low heat or gently in the microwave.

 • To Freeze.
+Yes, you can freeze homemade Hamburger Helper!
 Freeze leftovers in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Meal Plan Tip

 Chop the onion, carrots, and garlic up to 1 day in advance.
+Refrigerate in an airtight container until you’re ready to finish the recipe.

 Noodles, veggies, and meat in a skillet

-What to Serve with Hamburger Helper
+What to Serve With Homemade Hamburger Helper

 • Dutch Oven.
 An investment piece that’s worth every penny.